NDT vs Visual Inspection Explained

 In construction, manufacturing, and infrastructure maintenance, inspection plays a vital role in ensuring safety, quality, and compliance.
 Two of the most commonly used inspection methods are Non-Destructive Testing (NDT) and visual inspection.
 While both are essential, they serve different purposes and offer varying levels of accuracy and depth.

 Cornerstone Industries (https://www.cornerstonendt.com/) specializes in advanced NDT services, helping contractors, engineers, and project managers make informed decisions.
-Understanding the difference between NDT and visual inspection is critical for selecting the right method for your project and ensuring structural integrit
+Understanding the difference between NDT and visual inspection is critical for selecting the right method for your project and ensuring structural integrity.

 What is Visual Inspection?